MiziClare/A-Visitor-App-for-Ness-Garden-for-iOS/README.md

 5. **Error Handling:** Includes mechanisms to hide certain UI elements based on data conditions.

 ## How to Use
-1. **Startup:** Accept the location permission prompt upon first startup.
+1. **Startup:** Open it with your XCode.
+Accept the location permission prompt upon first startup.
 2. **Navigation:** Interact with the map and plant list on the main interface.
 3. **Favoriting Plants:** Toggle the favorite status by clicking the heart button on plant cells.